kellyky/mastermind/README.md

 # mastermind

-A text-based game where you (or the computer) has to break a 4-color code. i.e. like Wordle but for colors.
-You have 12 attempts.
+A test-driven, text-based implementation of the classic Mastermind game.

+Players attempt to guess a 4-color code in 12 turns, receiving feedback in the form of black and white pegs:

-- If you guess a correct color in the correct place, you get a black peg
+- **Black peg** — correct color in the correct position
-- If you guess a correct color in the incorrect place, you get a white peg
+- **White peg** — correct color in the wrong position

-Pegs are awarded in no particular order, so you'll need to figure out which colors you've got right.
+Pegs are awarded in no particular order, requiring deduction and iteration to solve the code.

-For a more thorough description of gameplay and roles, check out this wikihow article [here](https://www.wikihow.com/Play-Mastermind)
+A more detailed outline of the game itself can be found [here](https://www.wikihow.com/Play-Mastermind).

+## Project Structure

+This project follows a conventional Ruby layout:

+- `lib/` — game logic and supporting classes
+- `bin/` — executable entry points
+- `spec/` — RSpec test suite
+- `Gemfile` — dependency management via Bundler

+The implementation separates game logic, display concerns, and CLI orchestration into distinct components.

 ## Installation
 1. Clone repository